 - A The slide rails of the seats are firmly secured to the floor cross-members at four points.
-The mounting can withstand loads greater than that stipulated by law in the U.S.A. and in EEC countries. - B The seat is built up around a sturdy steel frame which has been subjected to numerous functional tests. - C The head restraint height is individually adjustable in steps.
-It is mounted on a pillar and the maximum height adjustment is 3.3 in.
+The mounting can withstand loads greater than that stipulated by law in the U.S.A. and in EEC countries. - B The seat is built up around a sturdy tubular steel frame which has been subjected to numerous functional tests. - C The head restraint is integral with the backrest and is provided with an opening for optimum visibility.
+The robust, relatively firm padding effectively distributes the load in the event of impact, and this minimises the risk of head injuries.
+The head restraint can be fitted with a comfortable cushion (standard on the GLE and five-door Turbo models).

-If the head restraint is raised to suit a tall person, the head will press it down to the bottom of its travel if the car is involved in a collision from the rear.
-The head restraint will then effectively limit the backward angle of the head and the backrest will simultaneously arrest the backward movement of the body.

-If the car is struck from the rear, the head will compress the padding of the head restraint down to the flexible plate to which the padding is secured.
-The backward angle of the head will then be about 40°.
-Tests have shown that if semi-hard foam material alone is used for the padding and is secured to a hard surface, the energy absorption will be unsatisfactory when high forces are involved.
-Only pressure distribution will then be achieved.
-The backing material must be flexible and must thus absorb energy.
-In the new Saab seat, the head restraint plate will deflect on an increase in load.

-The new front seat provides increased protection for the back-seat passengers, since the head restraint has excellent energy-absorbing capacity even when struck from the rear.
-Dummy tests have shown that Saab front seats conform to the safety standards and legal requirements with a very broad margin.
-When the head restraint was struck from the top, 49.5 g was recorded for a period of 3 ms (milliseconds).
-The speed was 24 km/h.
-The officially approved value is 80 g.

-In similar impact tests against the head restraint horizontally from the front or from the rear by a dummy and with the car travelling at the same speed, 31 g was recorded for 3 ms. The officially approved value is again 80 g.
-Both of these values are appreciably better than the approved values applicable to the earlier Saab design of seat.

-D The rear of the backrest is gently curved and well padded.
-It has no hard metal parts or cross-members which could injure the backseat passengers.

-The top of the seat frame behind the abundant padding also includes a special plate which absorbes the pressure exerted backwards by the shoulders and which thus relieves the neck vertebrae of shear forces.

-- E The rear of the front seat has no hard crossmembers either.
-The soft padding provides protection for the legs of the back-seat passengers. - F The cushion of each front seat is fitted with a load-sensing switch connected to a warning lamp in the instrument panel reminding the front-seat occupants to fasten their seat belts.
-The driver's seat switch is also connected to a buzzer.
+- D A plate incorporated between the backrest and the head restraint is designed to support the top of the body.
+This appreciably reduces the risk of injury to the neck vertebrae a fairly common injury in collisions. - E The rear of the backrest is gently curved and well padded.
+It has no hard metal parts or cross-members which could injure the backseat passengers. - F The rear of the front seat has no hard cross-members either.
+The soft padding provides protection for the legs of the back-seat passengers. - G The cushion of each front seat is fitted with a load-sensing switch connected to a warning lamp in the instrument panel reminding the front-seat occupants to fasten their seat belts. - H The backrest and seat cushion are dished.

-Both the lamp and the buzzer are switched off by a timer some 10 seconds after the ignition was switched on.

-G The backrest and seat cushion are dished.
 The backrest incorporates reinforcements for the lumbar region, the top of the back and along the sides, and these reinforcements are made of a harder material.
-In addition, special "recesses" are provided for the tips of the shoulder blades.

-The depth of the seat cushion provides most drivers with ample thigh support right up to the knee joint.

-- H The lumbar support is elastic and, owing to its pressure distribution profile, adapts itself readily to the shape of the back. - I The seats are covered with polyester velour or polyester plush which is airy but insulating and is thus comfortable during the summer and winter alike.
+In addition, special "recesses" are provided for the tips of the shoulder blades. - I The depth of the seat cushion provides most drivers with ample thigh support right up to the knee joint. - J The lumbar support is elastic and, owing to its pressure distribution profile, adapts itself readily to the shape of the back. - K The seats are covered with polyester velour or polyester plush which is airy but insulating and is thus comfortable during the summer and winter alike.
 The seat covers are provided with zip fasteners and can be removed for washing.
-All materials used in the interior of the Saab 900 are fire-resistant.

-- J Automatic electric heating of the driver's seat is a standard feature (on GL models, Canada and Europe only).
-On the GLE and the five-door Turbo, the front passenger seat is also electrically heated. - K 3-door models.
+All materials used in the interior of the Saab 900 are fire-resistant. - L Automatic electric heating of the driver's seat is a standard feature (on GL models, Canada and Scandinavia only).
+On the GLE and the five-door Turbo, the front passenger seat is also electrically heated. - M 3-door models.
 Latch for releasing the front-seat backrest and a lever for releasing the latch.
-The lever is easily accessible from the outside of the car and from the back seat. - L Handle for resetting the slope of the seat cushion. - M Handle for fore-and-aft adjustment. - N Handwheel for setting the backrest rake.
+The lever is easily accessible from the outside of the car and from the back seat. - N Handle for resetting the slope of the seat cushion. - O Handle for fore-and-aft adjustment. - P Handwheel for setting the backrest rake.